moesabry/ArchiveSafe/README.md

 The code is written in pyrhon 3.
 It is wrapping a FUSE driver from https://github.com/skorokithakis/python-fuse-sample.

-Command to run: python3 MyFuse_D1.py mountpoint root &
+Command to run: python3 ArchiveSafe_D2.py mountpointpath rootpath &

 Prerequisites:
  - python3-pip